-- Any moments between John in his pre-Jigsaw days and Jill are heartwarming enough, his video will and Jill's Gideon tape are stand outs.
-You could they loved each other very much and what followed more heart breaking for them.
+- Any moments between John in his pre-Jigsaw days and Jill are heartwarming and his post-death will tape for Jill and and their tape for the unborn Gideon tape are stand outs.
+You can tell that they loved each other very much and what followed was extremely heartbreaking for them.

 - In an odd way, Jigsaw's idealism regarding his methods.
-They're horrific, and he doesn't do it for everyone, but he believes that anyone, murderers, rapists, even the man who killed his son, can be instantly reformed.
+They're horrific, but he believes that anyone, murderers, rapists, even the man who inadvertently killed his unborn son, and the man who wrongly labeled his brain scans (causing the lack of proper treatment of his brain tumor), can be reformed.
 He has an odd sort of faith in humanity that many people lack, even if he takes it in entirely the wrong direction.

-- A deleted scene from the third film shows us a kinder, Adorkable side of Adam; apparently seeing Amanda beforehand in his apartment, he compliments her "rockstar hair", offers to take her to see his buddy's indie band, and even snaps a photo of her.
-She may not have been as energetic as he, but they still kind of bonded.
+- A deleted scene from the third film shows us a kind, Adorkable side of Adam; seeing Amanda in his apartment building, he compliments her hair ( he says it's "very rockstar"), asks her to see his buddy's band, and asks sweetly if he can take her picture, to which she meekly says yes.
+She even smiles.

 - Saw III: Seeing Eric Matthews put himself through enough pain to make a hardened police veteran cry, in order to escape a trap that was intended to kill him, all in the name of finding and rescuing his son, Daniel.
 The kicker was the visual of Matthews, feebly limping through the corridors, desperately shouting the name of his son.

-- Saw VI: William deciding to save Emily because she has two kids that she needs to raise.
+- During the shotgun carousel trap in Saw VI, William decides to save Emily because she has two kids that she needs to raise.
 Emily's dialogue during that bit also shows that he's good friends with them.